vipulbhj/clone-ts-to-js/README.md

-A simple NodeJS script for cloning an existing Typescript project and create a new Javascipt project.
+A trivial Node script for cloning an existing Typescript project, into a Javascipt replica.

+Might be useful if you quickly want to get ride of all the typescript related code from a project and clone it into a javascript replica.

 ## Usage: